 Jung himself can be considered one of the most dedicated explores of one’s own psyche.
 Much of this self-exploration occurred in an interplay with art and its ability to make the symbolic nature of subconsciousness accessible.
 After having separated from Freud, during the nights in which psychosis menaced him, he kept on pursuing the inner images.
 During four years, Jung conducted these psychological experiments on himself and created Liber Novus (The Red Book).
 According to his own words, this self-work was by far the most important one in his professional and personal life.

 I allowed myself to speak about Jung to this extent because it is a wonderful illustration of what art can do for someone’s mental health.
 Art, being non-verbal and symbolic, opens up the path towards those parts of the psyche that cannot be expressed verbally without losing meaning.
-Art for depression, to emphasise Jung’s words again, serves to deliver “the silent places of your spirit where you will find renewal”.
+Art for depression, to emphasize Jung’s words again, serves to deliver “the silent places of your spirit where you will find renewal”.

 Depression, as anyone who has experienced it to any degree knows, is a state in which destructive forces take over.
 When you engage in creating art, you are, in a way, presenting a counter-weight to such damaging energies within you.
 Creation fights the destruction.
 And you do it without struggling to convey, using words alone, the abyss inside you to someone else.